iLeoon/Nats-microservices/README.md

 # Description
-A microservices project utilizing nats server, nestjs, and golang.
+A Microservices project utilizing nats server, nestjs, and golang.